carmenbianca/report-liferay/plan.md

 cannot.
 Alternatively, there would be no need to verify compliance if all engineers were completely diligent in introducing copyrighted code.
 However, human error is unavoidable, so verification is mandatory.

+## Gap analysis of the problem

+This section aims to simplify the fractured description in section
+\ref{the-problem} with a gap analysis.
+The gap analysis is explicitly as-short-as-possible to capture the essence of the problem.

+> The current process of licensing compliance is manual.
+This takes a lot of
+> time.
+>
+> The desired process of licensing compliance is automated.
+This saves a lot of
+> time, and improves accuracy.

 ## History